Attorney Pamela R. Resnick

 Ms. Resnick is a 1973 graduate of Nicolet High School in the Milwaukee suburb of Glendale, Wisconsin.
 She earned her Bachelor’s degree from the University of Wisconsin – Madison in 1977 and attended law school at Gonzaga University in Spokane, Washington, where she was a member of the Gonzaga Law Review and University Legal Services Clinic.
 She graduated with honors from Gonzaga University Law School in 1981.
 That May, Ms. Resnick was admitted to the State Bar of Wisconsin and the United States District Court for the Eastern District of Wisconsin.
 She had the honor of admission to the United States Supreme Court in 1990.

 Ms. Resnick has been published in Milwaukee Lawyer.
 She is a member of the State Bar of Wisconsin, Milwaukee Bar Association, Collaborative Family Law Council of Wisconsin, Divorce Cooperation Institute, Leander J. Foley Matrimonial Inns of Court, Family Law Society, Society of Family Lawyers, and the Wisconsin Family Law Section of the Wisconsin Bar Association.
-She was a founding Board Member of the Betty Brinn Children’s Museum in Milwaukee, Wisconsin, and currently is on the Board of the Friends of the Cedarburg Bog.
+She was a founding Board Member of the Betty Brinn Children’s Museum in Milwaukee, Wisconsin, and served nine years on the Board of the Friends of the Cedarburg Bog.

 Ms. Resnick enjoyed practicing law with her father and mentor, Marvin, for 24 years until his death on August 20, 2004.